GeorgePimpleton/Win32-games/revised-code-WinAPI/README.md

 22. Space Out 4: Keeping Track of High Scores \****under construction***\*
 23. Wanderer: Changing Perspective with Scrolling Backgrounds \****under construction***\*
 24. Example Game: Stunt Jumper \****under construction***\*

+### Caveat on the original source code

+Since the original source code for the Win Games was written in 2003/2004 the examples aren't likely to compile with a modern compiler such as Visual Studio 2022.
+The WinAPI has changed a lot to work for x64 processors.
+The first pass in each chapter will be the bare minimum needed to work now for both x86 (32-bit) and x64.

 ### Notes